 The virus first appeared in Gen 2 with Pokémon Gold and Silver, but it was incredibly rare, even more than it is now.
 Starting in Gen 4 with the advent of worldwide trading, it became easier to spread the virus through the internet.
-Nowadays, you can either get an infected Pokémon in a trade, hatch an infected Pokémon through breeding, or get lucky enough to have the Pokémon generate the infection on its own.
+Pokémon Sword and Shield Pokérus is easier to get and spread than in previous generations.
+You can either get an infected Pokémon in a trade, hatch an infected Pokémon through breeding, or get lucky enough to have the Pokémon generate the infection on its own.
 Just be aware that this virus doesn't stick around for long.

 How to give your Pokémon Pokérus

 Your Pokémon have a very slight chance of randomly generating the virus after coming in contact with an infected wild Pokémon.
 However, since Pokérus is very contagious, your Pokémon are more likely to get the virus from a trade.
 If you put an infected Pokémon in your party it has the potential to spread the virus to any Pokémon adjacent to it after a battle.